 Of course, while Sonos bills itself as a "wireless hi-fi system", there's no denying a little more cash spent on a dedicated separates system will deliver better sound.

 There are myriad streaming options should you value sound quality over the flexibility Sonos offers.
-You can stream music from your NAS device and other digital libraries to the Cambridge CXN, for instance, to get fantastic audio.
+You can stream music from your NAS device and other digital libraries to the Audiolab 6000N Play, for instance, to get fantastic audio.
 And the more streamers (and speakers) you buy, the more rooms of music you can have.

-You would, however, get high-resolution audio support – something still not offered by Sonos.
-Want to play downloaded 24bit/192kHz files?
-You're out of luck, as Sonos tops out at CD-quality music.
+You would also get high-resolution audio support – something not offered by Sonos, though this could finally be about to change.
+At the time of writing, if you want to play downloaded 24bit/192kHz files, you're out of luck – Sonos tops out at CD-quality music.
 It's an area where rivals such as Bluesound and Denon have been quick to capitalise.
 Other formats not supported by Sonos products include DTS and Dolby Atmos.
+But that could be about to change.

 - Sonos talks Dolby Atmos, DTS, sound quality and Beam soundbar